 Ease of Use and Installation

 USB WiFi cards are easy to install.
-They do not require an understanding of PCIe slots, lanes etc and they do not require any skill at opening up the PC case.
+They do not require an understanding of PCIe slots, lanes, etc., nor require any skill at opening up the PC case.

-USB WiFi cards are also portable and can be used on both laptops and desktops.
+USB WiFi cards are also portable and can be used on laptops and desktops.

-To install a PCIe WiFi cards, you need to have a free expansion slot and a free PCIe lane.
+Installing a WiFi card with a free expansion slot and a free PCIe lane would be best.

-Say for instance your PC has 16 PCIe lanes and you already have a graphics card installed which are designed to take up all 16 PCIe lanes, then your PCIe WiFi card will not work.
-A typical basic computer has 20 PCIe lanes fortunately.
+Say, for instance, your PC has 16 PCIe lanes, and you already have a graphics card designed to take up all 16 PCIe lanes then your PCIe WiFi card will not work.
+A typical primary computer has 20 PCIe lanes, fortunately.

-Moreover, you will need to make sure that the intended PCIe slot is exposed and not blocked by other expansion cards.
+Moreover, you must ensure that the intended PCIe slot is exposed and not blocked by other expansion cards.
 Sometimes, a large graphics card can block the smaller PCIe expansion slots nearby.

 With a USB card, that is usually not the issue.
 Most of the computers have plenty of USB slots.
-If you do not have a free USB slot, you can simply get a very cheap USB hub to extend the amount of free USB slots you.
-Although doing so may hinder the performance in terms of speed and ping rate.
+If you do not have a free USB slot, you can get a very cheap USB hub to extend the number of free USB slots.
+However, doing so may hinder the speed and ping rate performance.

 Ping Time/ Latency

-As far as the ping time goes, a USB 3.0 network card performs as good as a PCIe network card.
+Regarding the ping time, a USB 3.0 network card performs as well as a PCIe network card.

-The ping depends upon a lot of factor such as the distance from the WiFi router, USB version and whether you are using a laptop or a desktop.
+The ping depends upon many factors, such as the distance from the WiFi router, the USB version, and whether you use a laptop or a desktop.